 - Use care, ideally place the denim load on a delicate cycle to minimise the abrasion, even better unless they are particularly dirty wash them in sold water on a gentle cycle and if you must use the dryer, dry them at a low temperature.
 Remember that most women’s denim have elastane in them and heat makes the elastane deteriorate quicker.

 - Use at special detergent that is formulated to preserve dark colours.
 They have ingredients to help fabrics hold onto dyes and to deactivate the chlorine in the water that can fade colours.
 Black and indigo denim are particularly prone to fading with washing, so anything that will keep their colour can only be a good thing, right?

-- Never use bleach on your denim – NEVER – unless of course you are going for a dip dye look – but that’s a whole other tutorial ( blog post to come)
+- Never use bleach on your denim – but that’s a whole other tutorial ( blog post to come)